aparna-shandilya/aparna-shandilya/README.md

 - 👋 Hi, I’m @aparna-shandilya
-- 👀 I’m interested in android app development
+- 👀 I’m interested in ML/AI
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning DSA and Python
 - 💞️ I’m looking to collaborate on diffrent ptojects
 - 📫 How to reach me - aparnashandilya16@gmail.com